aleen42/PersonalWiki/qa/cgi_difference.md

 - It is also not language related, which is an opened extension of CGI, which is used to keep CGI running in the memory.
 It's well-known that loading of CGI has been the main reason of low performance.

 - the main process of running FastCGI:
-    1. Loading the Process Manager of FastCGI when a web serve has booted
+    1. Loading the Process Manager of FastCGI when a web serve has booted(IIS ISAPI or Apache Modu)
     -

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>